 - a tingling or painful feeling in an area of skin

 A rash will appear a few days later.

-Usually you get shingles on your chest and tummy, but it can appear on your face, eyes and genitals.
+Usually you get the shingles rash on your chest and tummy, but it can appear anywhere on your body including on your face, eyes and genitals.

 How to treat shingles symptoms yourself

 keep the rash clean and dry to reduce the risk of infection